MicrosoftDocs/VBA-Docs/api/Office.CustomXMLParts.Add.md

 ## Example

-The following example adds a new CustomXMLPart, selects a CustomXMLPart using a search criteria, and then selects a single node from that part.
+The following example adds a new **CustomXMLPart**, selects a **CustomXMLPart** by using a search criteria, and then selects a single node from that part.

 ```vb